ome/ome-files-cpp/docs/sphinx/tiling.rst

 When chosing a tile size for TIFF data, consider these factors:

-- The tile size must be a multiple of 16
+- The tile size must be a multiple of 16.
-- The tile size should be a multiple of the image size or else storage space will be wasted due to tiles overlapping the right and/or bottom borders of the image
+- The tile size should be a multiple of the image size or else storage space will be wasted due to tiles overlapping the right and/or bottom borders of the image.
-- A smaller tile size results in more tiles; there is a small storage overhead and a larger processing overhead which makes larger tile sizes more efficient
+- A smaller tile size results in more tiles; there is a small storage overhead and a larger processing overhead which makes larger tile sizes more efficient.
 - Larger tile sizes do not affect write performance, but may affect read performance if it results in data being read and discarded;
-  consider the read access patterns of the stored data
+  consider the read access patterns of the stored data.

 For images with a width less than 2048 pixels, the OME Files TIFF writers currently default to writing strips of approximately 2\